farcloser/lepton/docs/command-reference.md

 Flags:

 - `--recipient=<RECIPIENT>`      : Recipient of the image is the person who can decrypt (e.g., `jwe:mypubkey.pem`)
-- `--dec-recipient=<RECIPIENT>`  : Recipient of the image; used only for PKCS7 and must be an x509 certificate
+- `--dec-recipient=<RECIPIENT>`  : Recipient of the image; used only for PKCS7 and must be a x509 certificate
 - `--key=<KEY>[:<PWDDESC>]`      : A secret key's filename and an optional password separated by colon, PWDDESC=<password>|pass:<password>|fd=<file descriptor>|filename
 - `--gpg-homedir=<DIR>`          : The GPG homedir to use; by default gpg uses ~/.gnupg
 - `--gpg-version=<VERSION>`      : The GPG version ("v1" or "v2"), default will make an educated guess